-The Athonite monasteries (there are about twenty of them) are located on an otherwise uninhabited peninsula in the Chalkidiki region of north-eastern Greece, and together they form a sort of autonomous territory, with its own borders, customs procedures, and regulations.
+The Athonite monasteries (there are about twenty of them) are located on an otherwise uninhabited peninsula in the Chalkidiki region of northeastern Greece, and together they form a sort of autonomous territory, with its own borders, customs procedures, and regulations.
 The job called for me to travel to the Holy Mountain (as it is known) along with a lecturer from the university.
 To be able to visit at all, we first had to obtain an explicit invitation from the abbot of the monastery, then apply for a special kind of visa (a diamonitirion) from the Athos Visitors Office at Thessaloniki (the nearest Greek city, and usual starting-point for visits to Athos).
 But not only that - there is one further condition that must be met for admission to the territory: as a result of a medieval edict still in force, only adult males may visit Athos.
 Women and children are not only excluded from the monasteries, but from the entire peninsula.
 Here then, was one of our several goals: to use interactive panoramas to provide female students of art and architecture with the 'next best thing' to visiting the monastery.
-Moving images, in the form of video or film - which might otherwise be regarded as the next best thing to being there - are forbidden at Athos, and the monks took some tend to have old wiring that cannot handle the high amp requirements of electronic equipment and lights especially (remember, watts = volts x amps).
-America uses 110 volts, 60 Hz.
-In Europe and other parts of the world, they use 220-240 volts, 50 Hz.
-Many power adapters for battery chargers and computers are capable of handling both systems, but check the label before relying on them.
-Different countries use different shapes for their power outlets.
-Steve Kropla's Help for World Travelers has information on international electrical settings and telephone connections.
+Moving images, in the form of video or film - which might otherwise be regarded as the next best thing to being there - are forbidden at Athos, and the monks took some convincing that the QuickTime VR panoramas I would produce, based as they are on still images, did not constitute movies.